sylviakyu/ai-side-project/README.md

 - A **Worker Service** consuming tasks from **RabbitMQ**
 - **MySQL** as the single source of truth for task states
 - **Redis Pub/Sub + WebSocket** for real-time client notifications
+- A **React** dashboard for visualising tasks, creating new work, and receiving live updates

 > The system mimics a real-world asynchronous processing pipeline commonly used in AI workflow orchestration (like PEGAAi / MLOps task scheduling).